42Crunch/resources/AWSFargate.md

    > This assumes you're are using the CLI to create the files.
 You can create those  secrets through different means than this script.

 2. Note the ARN value of the **pixi-fw-token** secret.
-You will need it later to configure the API FW task.
+You will need it later to configure the API Firewall task.

    ```JSON
    {